Skip to main content

 Take Courses in Dayton or the Columbus Metro Area

-Students in three programs: Clinical Mental Health Counseling, Human Services and School Counseling have the flexibility of attending classes UD's main campus in Dayton, Ohio, or at the Saint Francis DeSales High School Campus, located in the Columbus metropolitan area.
+Students in Clinical Mental Health Counseling, Human Services and School Counseling have the flexibility of attending classes at UD's main campus in Dayton, Ohio, or at Saint Francis DeSales High School, located in the Columbus metropolitan area.

 UD and the Department of Counselor Education and Human Services affirm that diversity, equity, and inclusion are inextricably linked with excellence, these core values align with our mission of building community in the world and working for justice for all people.
 As a Catholic and Marianist institution, UD embraces diversity and is committed to honoring the intrinsic value and dignity of all people, no matter their race, religion, socio-economic status, gender, sexual orientation, country of origin, (dis)ability, ideology, and other expressions of human difference.
 UD and the Department of Counselor Education and Human Services commit to eliminating discriminatory or hateful words and actions, pursuing equity, and becoming known as a fully inclusive and welcoming environment for learning, discovery, and community engagement.